jonathan-r-jones/Composable-Batch-Files/README.md

-## Some Examples

-TD.bat: TD stands for transform directory.
-Navigate the file system like a boss.
+## Personalization - Nicknames

 CBF leverages a few environment variables that allows for user customization.
-TD uses an environment variable called cbf_path.
 There is a CBF file called n.bat, which stands for nicknames dictionary, and this is the sole source for all environment variables that CBF uses.
-If you create a new function with a unique name, you can enable to navigate there.
+If you create a new function with a unique name, you can enable to can navigate there.
 For example, this could be useful if you have place on your hard drive you visit frequently.
 Here are some examples of td in action.

+## Some Examples

+TD.bat: TD stands for transform directory.
+Navigate the file system like a boss.

+TD uses an
+environment variable called cbf_path.

 ![](td.png)